 The Aardvark, an amazing array of animal curiosity.
 This clumsy looking mammal is a burrowing, snuffling, ant-eating machine.

 Seemingly having stolen parts of other animals to create its unique appearance; it has a pig-like snout, but longer to be able to poke it down holes to reach hiding insects, big ears not unlike a rabbit, and a tail which resembles that of a kangaroo.
 This oddity is intriguing to look at and has earned a role in the culture of the places where it lives.
-Here’s 21 interesting facts about aardvarks…
+Here’s 21 fun facts about aardvarks…

 Its name is Afrikaans and comes from the word “erdvark” meaning “earth/ground pig”.